LDurham89/CNN_Cancer_Detection/Blog.md

 Convolutional neural networks are powerful tools for understanding image data and can provide vital tools for various tasks that require images to be interpreted.
 We have seen here that even a fairly simple model can provide a good starting point for developing tools that could be used in the real world.

 ### Improvement
-Ideally this project would have been run with a larger dataset, giving the neural network the opportuity to see more examples of each class in the training process.
+Ideally this project would have been run with a larger dataset, giving the neural network the opportunity to see more examples of each class in the training process.
+As noted earlier, the images used here are slices from medical images.
+It could be useful to feed a model complete images and investigate using regions of interest to hone in on the most informative parts of the images.